 The Irish storytelling tradition has always been essentially an oral tradition.
 This is why many different variations of the same fairy tale can exist in different parts of Ireland.
-It also explains why famous fairy characters in Irish mythology can become confused and interlinked as storytellers concentrated on staying true to the essence of the story, while changing the details to suit their audience.
+It also explains why famous fairy characters in Irish mythology can become confused and interlinked as storytellers concentrate on staying true to the essence of the story while changing the details to suit their audience.

-An interesting example of how characters could become confused with each other is the case of the celtic goddess Aine and the early Christian Saint Brigit.
-Aine was associated with fire, and was credited with acting as an inspiring muse to poets.
-Saint Brigit was an early Irish Christian who founded a convent in Kildare but popular legend associates her with fire - there was a sacred fire reputedly kept burning at her convent from her death in 525 AD until the Dissolution of the Monasteries in the 1500s, and she is also considered to be the patron saint of poets.
+An interesting example of how characters could become confused with each other is the case of the Celtic goddess Aine and the early Christian Saint Brigit.
+Aine was associated with fire and was credited with acting as an inspiring muse to poets.
+Saint Brigit was an early Irish Christian who founded a convent in Kildare, but popular legend associates her with fire.
+There was a sacred fire reputedly burning at her convent from her death in 525 AD until the Dissolution of the Monasteries in the 1500s, and she is also considered the patron saint of poets.

-Irish fairy tales have held on stubbornly into the modern age, even finding a place in Irish Catholic doctrine as people described the nature sprirts they feared and respected as angels which had fallen from heaven but been saved from hell.
-If there is one thing which has augured the end of the Irish fairy tale it has been the dawning of the age of television.
-TV more than anything else has damaged the oral tradition of sharing stories round the Irish hearthside.
+Irish fairy tales have held on stubbornly into the modern age, even finding a place in Irish Catholic doctrine as people described the nature spirits they feared and respected as angels who had fallen from heaven but been saved from hell.
+If there is one thing that has augured the end of the Irish fairy tale, it has been the dawning of the age of television.
+TV, more than anything else, has damaged the oral tradition of sharing stories around the Irish hearthside.

-That said, Irish fairy tales have been laid down for posterity in a variety of excellent books.
-And there are also modern Irish writers who have been heavily influenced by Irish mythology and they are, in there own way, creating a new body of Irish fairy tales for the current generation.
-There has even been a recent animated film inspired by Irish mythology - The Secret of Kells (2009).
+Irish fairy tales have been laid down for posterity in various excellent books.
+And there are also modern Irish writers who have been heavily influenced by Irish mythology, and they are, in their own way, creating a new body of Irish fairy tales for the current generation.
+There has even been a recent animated film inspired by Irish mythology: The Secret of Kells (2009).

 Celtic Irish society revolved around the cult of warrior heroes.
 The most important people in early Irish society, equal even to the kings, were the Seanachie or storytellers.
-A major part of these bards' duties was to compose poems in praise of the daring deeds of kings and warriors, hence they were held in such high esteem in a warrior society.
+A major part of these bards' duties was to compose poems praising the daring deeds of kings and warriors; hence they were held in such high esteem in a warrior society.

-The two great heroes of Irish warrior myths are Finn MacUail, leader of a band of warriors known as the Fianna, and hero of the Fenian cycle of legends, and Cu Chulain a warrior of supernatural strength and abilities, the hero of the Ulster cycle of myths.
-Although the tales surounding these two figures are warrior stories, and may even be based on real historical figures, they also have many fantastical elements which allow them to be classified as fairy tales.
+The two great heroes of Irish warrior myths are Finn MacUail, leader of a band of warriors known as the Fianna and hero of the Fenian cycle of legends, and Cu Chulain, a warrior of supernatural strength and abilities, the hero of the Ulster cycle of myths.
+Although the tales surrounding these two figures are warrior stories and may even be based on real historical figures, they also have many fantastical elements which allow them to be classified as fairy tales.

-Both heroes use enchanted weapons and magical abilites as part of their success.
+Both heroes use enchanted weapons and magical abilities as part of their success.
 And both must contend with hostile supernatural beings such as the Morrigan, the Irish Goddess of death and destruction who wants to claim them for her own.
-These warrior heroes face not only human enemies but an array of supernatural forces - from druids and sourceresses to mythical gods and godesses.
+These warrior heroes face not only human enemies but an array of supernatural forces - from druids and sorceresses to mythical gods and goddesses.